MrKhantee/CustomView/README.md

 Last updated: July 9 2017
 ### Android FAQ: How do I draw a circle in Android?

 To draw a circle in Android you just need to create your own View class and then use that in your Activity.
-For example, the following CustomView shows how to extend a View and draw a circle in the onDraw method:{
+For example, the following CustomView shows how to extend a View and draw a circle in the onDraw method:

     package com.alvinalexander.circledemo;

     import android.content.Context;
     import android.graphics.Canvas;
     import android.graphics.Color;
     import android.graphics.Paint;
     import android.view.View;

     public class CustomView extends View {

         private Paint paint;

     public CustomView(Context context) {
         super(context);